DevRickLin/Sofia/README.md

 - [Model Context Protocol (MCP)](https://github.com/modelcontextprotocol) for tool management
 - [Agent2Agent Protocol (A2A)](https://github.com/google/A2A) for agent communication and interoperability

-## Demo Implementation: Arithmetic Agent

-This repo contains a basic demo implementation of the SOFIA framework focused on arithmetic operations.
-The demo consists of:

-1. **Arithmetic Tool**: A service that performs basic arithmetic operations (addition, subtraction, multiplication, division)
-2. **Demo Agent**: A simple agent that uses the arithmetic tool to process user requests
-3. **Demo Client**: A client that communicates with the agent using the A2A protocol

-The demo supports natural language arithmetic queries like:
-- "What is 5 + 3?"
-- "Calculate 10 * 7"
-- "Divide 100 by 2"
-- "What is the sum of 4, 8, and 12?"

 ## Article Quality Assessment

 The system also includes an article quality assessment tool that evaluates text content using advanced LLM prompting.
 This feature: